 Your motorcycle likewise needs to warm up a bit before hitting the street.
-Many of the people around AMSOIL love anything to do with an engine, including motorcycles.
+Many folks at AMSOIL love anything to do with an engine, including motorcycles.
 So to get the technical details explaining why, I consulted a few of our resident bikers.
 They provided two main reasons for letting your bike warm up before riding.

 Subjecting a cold piston to extreme heat and friction without first allowing it to warm up can cause rapid piston expansion and scuffing.

 The engine doesn’t achieve optimal clearance between parts until it reaches normal operating temperature.
 If you lay into the throttle before then, however, the engine temperature can spike.
 This can cause the pistons to heat up and expand ahead of the cylinder bores, increasing the chances of scuffing.

 “I like to get them [engines] warm before putting any type of stress on the mechanical components,” said AMSOIL Director of Facilities and Maintenance, Rollie Everson.
 “This makes sure components expand at a gradual rate when they are cold.”

 Another reason to warm up your bike is to circulate the oil.

 Cold oil doesn’t flow as readily as oil that’s reached operating temperature.
 In extreme conditions, the oil may not flow into the oil pump, leading to bearing and journal damage and wear.